 How much do you like your hands?
 Lots?
 I thought so!

-Brushing against your heater by accident could can burn your hand.
+Brushing against your heater by accident can be painful.

 If you are clumsy, a heater guard could save you from a nasty burn.
 However, I would suggest using a good pair of gloves instead.

 Aquarium heater guard review

 I’ll be straight up.
 When it comes to heater guards, there are not a lot of choices.
 In fact, when writing this guide, there was only one design on the market.